Quill at Woodstock

 On my docent tours at Bethel Woods Center for the Arts I relate my small piece of the very large Woodstock Music and Art Fair tale.
 Musically, my own story begins on Saturday 16 August around noon.
 I tell guests that the opening band that day was Quill and wait.
 Not surprisingly and sadly, the guests' faces express ignorance of Quill.
 That 2017 lack of recognition was true, too, in 1969.
 The same could have been said for Santana, but we all know what their Woodstock appearance did for them.
 Quill did not make it to either the film or the soundtrack, but they did make it onto my one roll of Kodachrome film.
-I experimented and held my binoculars to the front of my 35 mm camera to jury rig a zoom lens.
+I experimented and held my binoculars to the lens of my 35 mm camera and jury-rigged a zoom lens.
 When I eventually saw the slide I was disappointed in its lack of focus and black ring.
 Today, guests talk about how "cool" the picture looks.
 Thank you!

-Woodstock Ventures had hired Quill not just to play at the festival itself, but to play for free in the Bethel area before the festival.
-According to a Wikipedia entry: The basic line up included Roger North on drums, Norm Rogers on guitar and Phil Thayer on keyboard, sax and flute, with brothers Jon Cole on bass and Dan Cole doing the bulk of the lead vocals.
+Woodstock Ventures had hired Quill not just to play at the festival itself, but as a good will gesture to play for free in the Bethel area before the festival.
+According to a Wikipedia entry: The basic line up included Roger North on drums, Norman Rogers on guitar and Phil Thayer on keyboard, sax and flute, with brothers Jon Cole on bass and Dan Cole doing the bulk of the lead vocals.
 Out of this combination, and with the Cole brothers' focus on original songwriting came 'Quill', which was then signed as a group to Amphion Management.
 The band spent 1967, 1968 and 1969 regularly playing rock venues in Boston, Providence, and New York, as well as many other smaller markets around the Northeast.

 Quill at Woodstock